SumavisionQ5/NES-Mapper-Sorter/Supported Mappers in SNESticle.md

 ---

 After testing, it was found that although SNESticle supports the above mappers, its compatibility is mediocre.
 Aside from mappers 0, 1, 2, 3, 4, 5, and 15, others are technically supported but in practice are poorly compatible.
-Even for the relatively compatible mapper 4, it fails to run games like *Teenage Mutant Ninja Turtles III*.
+Attention: Length of ROM's filename could not be too long, or ROM will not be loaded by SNEStilce.

 By disassembling other parts of the code using IDA Pro, it was also discovered that although SNESticle supports FDS (requires placing `disksys.rom` in the same folder as the FDS files), its support is very poor—most FDS games fail to run, with only a handful actually working.